John-Dunn/developer-program-2018/README.md

 ## Running the project
-The following instructions have been tested on a fresh Ubuntu 16.04 LTS.
-If you have any trouble getting it to work please let me know.
+The following instructions have been tested on a fresh Ubuntu 16.04.05 LTS with git, nodejs (8.11.4), npm (5.6.0), ganache-cli (6.1.8), and truffle (4.1.14) installed.
+If you have any trouble getting the steps below to work please let me know.

-1. Run `npm install` to install the dependencies.
+1. Run `npm install` to install the dependencies (may take a bit)
 2. Run `ganache-cli` and remember the mnemonic for importing it in Metamask later (or run `ganache-cli -m "voice inch endorse recycle absurd claim ripple receive section same exist profit"` and use that mnemonic).
-3. `truffle compile` and `truffle migrate`
+3. Import the seed phrase to Metamask and switch to localhost:8545.
+You should see a balance just below 100 ETH.
-4. Launch the frontend with `npm run start`.
-Your browser window at http://localhost:3000/ should open.
+4. `truffle compile` and `truffle migrate`
-5. Import the mnemonic to Metamask and connect to localhost 8545.
+5. Launch the frontend with `npm run start`.
+Your browser window at http://localhost:3000/ should open. and connect to localhost 8545.
 You may need to refresh the page.

 ## Things you can try
 In order to test the full functionality as maker and taker of a trade, you may want to create a second Metamask account.
 You can do so in the top right corner as shown in this image.
 Whenever you switch accounts, you need to refresh the page.